 Reducing ${\Var}(B_j|\cF_{j-1})$ lowers variations of the submartingale and hence the variation of the false discovery proportions.
-Note that for a generalized alpha-investing rule, if we keep $b_0$, $\psi_j$ unchanged and lower the test levels $\alpha_j$, the rule still satisfies conditions \AssI, \AssII and thus controls $\FDR$ at the desired level.
+Note that for a generalized alpha investing rule, if we keep $b_0$, $\psi_j$ unchanged and lower the test levels $\alpha_j$, the rule still satisfies conditions \AssI, \AssII and thus controls $\FDR$ at the desired level.
 On the other hand, this modification decreases ${\Var}(B_j|\cF_{j-1})$ as per Eq~\eqref{eq:subMvar}.
 In summary, reducing the test levels has the effect of reducing the variation of false discovery proportion at the expense of reducing statistical power.

 We carry out a numerical experiment within a similar setup as the one discussed in Section~\ref{sec:simulation-syn}.
 A set of $n$ hypotheses are tested, each specifying mean of a normal distribution, $H_j:\; \theta_j = 0$.
 The test statistics are independent, normally distributed random variables $Z_j \sim \normal(\theta_j,1)$.
 For non-null hypotheses, we set $\theta_j = 3$.
 The total number of tests is $n = 1000$ of which the first $100$ are non-null.